ashok-khanna/lisp-notes/README.md

     (multiply-sum-by-10 5 10)

-<a id="orgafbbcfe"></a>
+<a id="org59b545f"></a>

 ## Assignment

 `SETF` is LISP's general purpose assignment operator.
-It is a very powerful "setter" that can assign values to many different types of `places`. `PLACES` are typically either symbols representing variables or functions or "getter" forms that access particular places in objects we wish to modify.
+It is a powerful setter that can assign values to many different types of places.
+Places are typically either symbols representing variables or functions, or getter forms that access particular places in objects we wish to modify.

     (setf place value)